-Father Punches Shark In The Face To Free His Teenage Daughter From Its Jaws
+Teenager Paige Winter’s Father Punched A Shark In The Face To Free Her From Its Jaws

 While swimming at a North Carolina beach, a 17-year-old girl was bitten by a shark.
 Paige Winter was at Fort Macon State Park when a shark clamped her leg in its jaws.

-Winter’s father, a firefighter and paramedic, sprang to his daughter’s aid.
-He punched the shark five times in the nose, forcing it to release its grip and swim away, reports Daily Mail.
+Winter’s father Charlie Winter, a firefighter and paramedic, sprang to his daughter’s aid.
+He punched the shark five times in the nose, forcing it to release its grip and swim away, reports The Daily Mail.

 Lacy Whorton, a witness at the beach said, “everybody started screaming,” when people realized an attack happened.
-Lifeguards quickly recovered Paige from the water, Whorton told NBC News.
+She informed NBC News that lifeguards quickly recovered Paige from the water,.

 Winter was immediately taken to Carteret Health Care by helicopter.
 She suffered deep lacerations on her leg, pelvis, and hands and underwent surgery after the attack.
-The lacerations on her leg were so severe, her leg was amputated, reports Daily Mail, and she may need a hand transplant.
+The lacerations on her leg were so severe that her leg had to be amputated and she may need a hand transplant, according to The Daily Mail.

 Winter’s mother, Marcy Winter, took to Facebook to update family and friends of her daughter’s status.
 As of Sunday night, her daughter was out of surgery and in good spirits.